 You may be saying to yourself, “Finally, Marijuana is legal in Florida!”
 However, do not get ahead of yourself.
 Medical marijuana is legal in Florida but there are many restrictions.
-Marijuana is only legal in the following forms: Oil, edible, topical or vapor.
+Marijuana is only legal in the following forms: Oil, edible, topical, or vapor.
 As the law stands, you may not smoke medical marijuana (read ahead for more on this).
 The law is complicated and new.
-As a Florida Criminal Defense Lawyer in Florida, I will take the time to highlight some of the details regarding Possession of Marijuana in the sunshine state, including the Tampa Bay Area.
+As a Florida Criminal Defense Lawyer in Florida, I will take the time to highlight some of the details regarding the Possession of Marijuana in the sunshine state, including the Tampa Bay Area.

 Is Marijuana Legal in Florida?

 A qualified physician may prescribe medical marijuana for certain medical conditions in Florida.
-Those conditions include: cancer, Epilepsy, Glaucoma, HIV, AIDS, PTSD (Post Traumatic Stress Disorder), ALS, Crohn’s disease, Parkinson’s disease, MS and other similar conditions.
+Those conditions include cancer, Epilepsy, Glaucoma, HIV, AIDS, PTSD (Post Traumatic Stress Disorder), ALS, Crohn’s disease, Parkinson’s disease, MS, and other similar conditions.
 A qualified physician must be certified to order THC cannabis, medical marijuana and devices used to administer marijuana.

 The law is complicated and still evolving in Florida.
-In 2014 the Florida legislature passed a law that was intended to offer medical grade marijuana, that which is lower in THC and higher in cannabidiol.
+In 2014 the Florida legislature passed a law that was intended to offer medical-grade marijuana, which is lower in THC and higher in cannabidiol.
 The purpose was to target distribution for medical purposes only.
-Epilepsy and other similar disorders were being treated with this medical marijuana.
+Epilepsy and other similar disorders were being treated with medical marijuana.
 In 2016, the program was relaxed a bit and terminally ill patients were allowed to acquire medical marijuana, even that which contained higher levels of THC.
 With the passing of Amendment 2 in Florida, medical marijuana, full strength, became legal and more conditions are allowed to be treated.